 INEE Resources for Ukraine Crisis: A curated a collection of tools and resources to support the provision of education and mental health and wellbeing of practitioners, teachers, students, caregivers and others.
 This collection is mostly composed of materials available in languages relevant to the crisis in Ukraine, and more resources will be added as they become available.
 INEE also has a dedicated channel on Ukraine in the INEE Community of Practice (CoP) as a space to discuss and share EiE resources and information regarding the Ukraine crisis.

 Sesame Street in Communities: Sesame Workshop has launched new educational resources for displaced and refugee children in multiple languages including Ukrainian.
 The teaching and learning materials, which are part of the Welcome Sesame initiative to support families affected by conflict and crisis, are designed to help families cope with the trauma of forced displacement, communicate and process what they are experiencing, and develop a sense of belonging in new places.
 Learn more here.

-Resources for scholars and academics
+Resources for scholars

 Following the Russian invasion, a dedicated online hub was launched to collect EUI initiatives, important resources and relevant research to support scholars at risk and all those directly affected by the war.

 Do you want to share any feedback on the resources, or want to suggest additional resources to be included in the repository?
 Email us at firstname.lastname@example.org